qbunt/qbunt.com/content/posts/rss-is-for-winners.md

 > Got an app, what's next?

-Once you're set up with an app, it's blank, you have to [start](https://ooh.directory/) [somewhere](https://blogroll.org/).
-Once you found some wicked killer feeds, add those suckers to that app you found and let the web be weird.
-Visit, read, enjoy, that's it.
-Sites will update, your reader will scrape those feeds, add it to your own, customized, personal news feed.
+Once you're set up with an app, it's blank.
+You're here, [so let's start there](/index.xml).
+Subscribe to some killer [feeds](https://ooh.directory/) [somewhere](https://blogroll.org/).
+Once you found some wicked killer feeds, add those links to that app you found and let the web be weird.
+Visit a site, add it to the reader, read, enjoy, that's it.
+Sites will update, your reader will scrape those feeds, and you now have a customized, personal news feed.
+Always.

 If you're satisfied, stop here